Follow us

 It was the most successful ad of its day.
 Why?
 People were relieved that they weren’t being lied to.
 And while it isn’t product copy, it shows us how honesty can create a stellar bond between the customer and the brand that lasts.

-6. Avoid cliche phrases
+6. Avoid cliche phrases.

 The golden rule of any copywriting is to avoid phrases that are colorless, cliche, or exaggerated.
 Sometimes, to fill in space in the description area, a store owner may write something generic such as “incredible quality.”
 As soon as a potential buyer reads “incredible”, she intuitively senses that the seller is lacking the confidence to provide a unique product—or that the product is lacking in quality, or worse, hasn't sold well and therefore needs an over-the-top description.